VitaKotenko/Air-Alert-Monitoring-Data-Platform/README.md

 The project uses the alerts.in.ua API as a data source.
 It collects current active alerts, saves raw API responses, transforms the data into a structured format, and stores processed results as JSON and CSV files.
 Processed active alerts are sent to Apache Kafka and then consumed by a separate consumer service, which writes the data into PostgreSQL.

 The project also supports loading historical alert data for selected Ukrainian regions.
 Historical alerts are loaded from a separate API endpoint and merged into the PostgreSQL table using upsert logic.
-This allows the system to update existing alert records, especially when an alert receives a final `finished_at` timestamp.
+This allows the system to update existing alert records, especially when an alert receives a final finished_at timestamp.

+The project includes a Spark processing layer.
+Spark reads alert records from PostgreSQL, separates active and inactive alerts, calculates alert duration for completed alerts, creates a regional summary report, and saves analytical outputs as Parquet datasets.

-The main goal of the project is to build a small end-to-end data pipeline that covers data ingestion, file processing, Kafka streaming, PostgreSQL persistence, and SQL-based analytics.
+The main goal of the project is to build a small end-to-end data pipeline that covers data ingestion, file processing, Kafka streaming, PostgreSQL persistence, Spark-based processing, Parquet output, and SQL-based analytics.

 ## Main Features